Neuroinclusive Practice™

 Assessment meeting (1-2 hours)

-1-2-1 Manager awareness meeting (30 minutes)
+One-to-one Manager awareness meeting (30 minutes)

-Included is a 30 minute ‘One to One manager information meeting’.
-This meeting is designed to provide the manager with a foundation awareness to help them and the employee when the workplace needs assessment report is shared and adjustments are then put in place.
+Included is a 30 minute ‘one-to-one manager information meeting’.
+This meeting is designed to provide the manager with a foundation awareness to help them and the employee when the Workplace Needs Assessment report is shared and adjustments are then put in place.

 Assessment report (produced within 14 days)